adrihans/Decoding_NER_Biases/docs/index.md

 - Sara KEMPPAINEN
 - Pablo PIGUET

-## Goals of the project:
+## Abstract:

-We want to explore the existing biases in NER (Named-Entity Recognition) models.
+This project aims at exploring the existing biases in NER (Named-Entity Recognition) models.
+NER models are algorithms made to recognize Named Enity in texts, such as names of persons, of companies, of cities, of countries, times...

 Those biases can be based on :
 - Gender